jozef17/Image-Processing/README.md

 ### BitmapImage
 - Loads image data from .bmp file

+### BitStreamer
+- Enables accesing series of bytes as a bit stream
+- Reads current bit and increases position

 ### CommandLineParser
 - Parses command line arguments
 - Creates key-value pairs of command line option and its argument list